Skip to content

 To enable flash messages, you will need to register the Flash Message Middleware.
 The easiest way to do this is with the UseFlashMessages() extension method.

-The Flash Message Middleware requires a Session Store, and will register an InMemorySessionStore if no other session store is found.
+The Flash Message Middleware requires a Session Store.
+If no session store is registered, Wisp automatically registers an InMemorySessionStore.

 hostBuilder.UseFlashMessages();